Bradley-Bird/RecipeTracker/README.md

 ACP--
 Save Meal Function--

-Add the input and button to HTML
+Add the input and button to HTML----------
-Add the event listener, and validate it works
+Add the event listener, and validate it works------ ACP------
-ACP
-TDD `<li>` render function
+TDD `<li>` render function-----
-ACP
+ACP----------
-create meals array variable
-push the meal info on the array add `<ul>` to the HTML add renderMeals function (loop through all the meals, create an LI and render to the page) ACP reset the ingredients render the ingredients
+create meals array variable--------- push the meal info on the array---------- add `<ul>` to the HTML--------- add renderMeals function (loop through all the meals, create an LI and render to the page)------- ACP--- reset the ingredients render the ingredients
 Additional considerations: